-4. Appendix C: Future Land Use by Sector has been updated to reflect approved zoning changes and new development plans.
+Appendix C: Future Land Use by Sector has been updated to reflect 100-year floodplain locations on vacant land, approved zoning changes, new development plans and opportunities, and existing development patterns unlikely to change.

-Appendix D: Proposed Capital Improvements has been updated to include the adopted FY2022-2026 Five-Year Capital Improvement Plan, along with a graphic summary of major expenditures described in the plan.
+Appendix D: Proposed Capital Improvements has been updated to include the adopted FY2023-2027 Five-Year Capital Improvement Plan, along with a graphic summary of major expenditures described in the plan.